VladimirP1/wavplayer/README.md

 Player 1.0
 ---------------------------

-This program was created for a project which reqired uninterrupted cyclical playback of simple WAV files form a USB drive.
-There was a requerement for maximum fault-tolarancy, hence the standard linux watchdog is used to cope with any hangs or lockups, which may occur in an embedded linux system.
+This program was created for a project which demanded uninterrupted cyclical playback of simple WAV files form a USB drive.
+There was a requirement for maximum fault-tolerancy, hence the standard linux watchdog is used to cope with any hangs or lockups, which may occur in an embedded linux system.